anwar-7/doctors-portal-client-my-m-73/README.md

 ### `How to add a new custom theme?`

 You can add a new theme from `tailwind.config.js` file.
-In below example, I added a new theme called `mytheme` and I'm also including `dark` and `cupcake` themes.
+In the below example, I added a new theme called `mytheme` and I'm also including `dark` and `cupcake` themes.

 - The first theme (`mytheme`) will be the default theme.